Tutorial

 (1, 2, 3, 4, 5)

-The question is asking us to get all the permutations of size 5 of that set of integers.
+The question is asking for all the permutations of size 5 of that set.

-The main tool we use for this is a library specifically designed to iterate over
+The main tool for this is a library specifically designed to iterate

 .